LaurentGomila/qt-android-cmake/readme.md

 This utility tries to avoids this by providing a CMake way of doing Android compilation and deployment, without QtCreator.
 It is based on:

-* the Android CMake toolchain at https://github.com/taka-no-me/android-cmake
+* the Android CMake toolchains available in the NDK
 * the ```androiddeployqt``` utility from the Qt Android SDK
 * the QML / Android example at https://github.com/calincru/QML-Android-Demo